British Aerospace 125

 The British Aerospace 125 is a twinjet mid-size business jet.
-Originally developed by de Havilland and initially designated as the DH.125 Jet Dragon, it entered production as the Hawker Siddeley HS.125, which was the designation used until 1977.
-Later on, more recent variants of the type were marketed as the Hawker 800.
+Originally developed by de Havilland and initially designated as the DH.125 Jet Dragon, it entered production as the Hawker Siddeley HS.125, which was the designation used until 1977 when Hawker Siddeley was merged into British Aerospace.
+Later variants of the type were marketed as the Hawker 800 and Hawker 1000.

 More than 60% of the total sales of the aircraft were to North American customers.
 It was also used by the Royal Air Force as a navigation trainer, as the Hawker Siddeley Dominie T1, and was operated by the United States Air Force as a calibration aircraft, under the designation C-29.

 Development

 Origins

 In 1961, de Havilland began work upon a small business jet, then known as the DH.125 Jet Dragon, which was intended to replace the piston engined de Havilland Dove, a successful business aircraft and light transport.
-Prior to the start of the project, de Havilland had determined that a successful business jet would require several variables to be met, including a range of at least 1,000 mi, the speed and cost factors of a suitable jet engine to outperform turboprop-propelled competitors, and an engineering philosophy that favoured reliability and conventionality.
+Prior to the start of the project, de Havilland had determined that a successful business jet would require several goals to be met, including a range of at least 1,000 mi, the speed and cost factors of a suitable jet engine to outperform turboprop-propelled competitors, and an engineering philosophy that favoured reliability and conventionality.
 The design team settled on a twin-engine aircraft with the engines mounted on the rear fuselage.
-The Bristol Siddeley Viper turbojet powerplant was selected to power the type.
+The Bristol Siddeley Viper turbojet powerplant was selected for the type.

-On 13 August 1962, the first of two prototypes conducted its first flight, a second aircraft followed it on 12 December that year.
-The second prototype was more aerodynamically representative of a production aircraft, and was fitted out with more equipment than the first prototype; the subsequent production-standard aircraft incorporated several changes and improvements from the prototypes, such as a longer fuselage and a greater wingspan.
+On 13 August 1962, the first of two prototypes conducted its first flight; a second aircraft followed it on 12 December that year.
+The second prototype was more aerodynamically representative of a production aircraft, and was fitted out with more equipment than the first; the subsequent production-standard aircraft incorporated several changes and improvements from the prototypes, such as a longer fuselage and a greater wingspan.
 The first production-standard aircraft performed its first flight on 12 February 1963.
 The first delivery to a customer took place on 10 September 1964.